sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 	public override void Step()
 		- checks what speed he is supposed move
-		- then if possible moves in direction of set orientation (asks game.map if he can step on the new position)
+		- then if possible, moves in the direction of set orientation (asks game.map if he can step on the new position)
 		- if orientation = Direction.NONE then doesnt move (when no key is pressed that would move it)

 	public void PlaceBomb()